Credit Card Transaction Data

 How far back can Credit Card statements go?

-Banks will retain transaction records for at least 5 years.
-In the US, it’s typical for most banks to keep credit card transaction statements for 7 years.
-However, it’s possible for credit card users to access older transaction statements by contacting the card issuer.
-For consumer and commerce data providers, this means these statements are a valuable source of historical credit card transaction data.
-Retailers and consumer-focussed businesses purchase credit card transaction data because it shows consumer spending trends over this broad period of time.
+In the form of credit card statements, historical transaction data is kept for over 5 years.
+However, this is the minimum, and it is typical for banks to keep a record of credit card statements for around 7 years.
+Even once an account is closed, electric records continue to show credit card transaction data.
+It is also possible for credit card users to access older transaction statements by contacting the credit card issuer.
+For consumer and commerce data providers, bank statements are a valuable source of historical credit card transaction data.
+Retailers and consumer-focused businesses purchase credit card transaction data because it shows consumer spending trends over this broad period ensures datasets provide a more comprehensive picture of a consumer.
 They can then use these insights for product development, supply chain management, and revenue forecasting.

 What are typical Credit Card Transaction Data attributes?